dennissponer/parallel-apple-395e7/content/pages/index.md

   - section_id: call-to-action
     type: section_cta
     title: Sign up with HSA-Rx Now!
-    subtitle: This is an optional description for the call to action block.
+    subtitle: Just take a picture of your HSA Card and we do the rest.
     actions:
       - label: Get Started
         url: /signup